Relayium

 To send one file through Drive, you upload a copy to Google's infrastructure, then decide who can open it — a specific person's Google account, or "anyone with the link."
 Get the sharing setting wrong and the file is either unreachable or more open than you meant.
 Either way, a copy now lives on Google's servers indefinitely, until you go back and remove it.

-Relayium skips the storage step for the common case.
-Its realtime mode moves bytes directly between the sender's and recipient's devices over an end-to-end encrypted peer-to-peer connection — the file itself is never stored on a server at all.
+Relayium skips server-side content storage for the common realtime case.
+On a LAN, browser files move directly between devices; across networks, browser sessions use TURN by design, and the relay carries only end-to-end encrypted ciphertext it cannot read or decrypt.
 When the recipient is offline and you do want a link, the stored-link mode keeps the zero-knowledge property Drive doesn't have: your browser encrypts the file with a random AES-256-GCM key before upload, and that key lives only in the URL fragment (the part after the #, which browsers never send to a server).
 Google's servers hold and can technically read your Drive files; Relayium's server, for a stored link, holds only ciphertext it cannot decrypt.

-For the classic case — both people are online right now — realtime direct transfer sends up to 1,000 files in one batch straight between devices, with no upload step and nothing stored anywhere in between.
-Both sides see a matching 6-digit verification code (SAS) to rule out a man-in-the-middle, and each file is checked end-to-end with a SHA-256 hash; if the connection drops, the transfer resumes instead of restarting.
+For the classic case — both people are online right now — realtime transfer sends up to 1,000 files in one batch without storing a server-side content copy.
+Browser files move directly on a LAN; across networks, TURN carries only end-to-end encrypted ciphertext the relay cannot read or decrypt.
+Both sides see a matching 6-digit verification code (SAS), each file is checked end to end with SHA-256, and an interrupted transfer resumes instead of restarting.

 Still want a link?
 Zero-knowledge stored links